 Are you going to a job fair?
-Not sure what you ask?
+Not sure what questions to ask?
 At job and career fairs, you have a brief window to impress each recruiter.
 One way to quickly stand out from the competition is to ask the right questions.
-Having a list of questions ready to ask is also a way to learn about companies that you may be interested in working at.
+Having a list of questions ready is a good way to learn about companies you may be interested in working for.

 Best Questions to Ask at Job Fairs